Blog

 • kg CO₂e per kilometer traveled: For transportation activities.

 The beauty of EFs lies in their ability to account for the entire life cycle of a product or activity.
 By incorporating emissions from all these stages, EFs offer a comprehensive view of a product's environmental impact.
-These EFs are also based on scientific and technical information, often compiled in specialized databases such as Agribalyse (France), EcoInvent (global), World Food LCA Database (WFLDB) and Sphera (energy, transport, chemicals, packaging).
+These EFs are also based on scientific and technical information, often compiled in specialized databases such as Agribalyse (France), EcoInvent (global), World Food LCA Database or WFLDB and Sphera (energy, transport, chemicals, packaging).
 The Carbon Maps database leverages access to all these specialized databases, expanding our own database of over ~12,000 EFs, making its assessments more comprehensive and robust for evaluating environmental impacts.

 Benefits of using EFs from specialized databases

-EFs are invaluable for simplifying carbon footprinting by providing average values that eliminate the need for complex, stage-by-stage measurements.
-They enable consistent comparisons across products, activities, and regions, supporting decision-making for both local and global contexts.
+EFs are invaluable for simplifying LCAs by providing average values that eliminate the need for complex, stage-by-stage measurements.
+They enable consistent comparisons across products and activities, and also allow the possibility of regional customization, which can reflect differences in factors like energy sources, making EFs a versatile tool for emissions assessment.

 A table that compares Agribalyse, EcoInvent, WFLDB and Sphera as emissions factor databases for food and agriculture